akbaragha0712/Princeton-PPCL-PBM-Project/README.md

 ### Testing

 Fitted weights can be found near the end of the result file under the header "Best Values for Objective squared relaxation" with key "w".
 Unfortuneately, the authors do not provide an automated way to retrieve or parse results.
-Copy weights from chicago.result to race_agnost_modelweights.csv
+Copy weights from `chicago.result` to `race_agnost_modelweights.csv`

-To predict on train_processed.csv run race_agnostic_model.Rmd.
+To predict on `train_processed.csv` run code in `race_agnostic_model.Rmd`.